AlexandraBokancha/CPP_Modules/CPP_06/README.md

 5. **dynamic cast**

+-> mainly uset to perform downcasting (converting a pointer/reference of a base class to a derived class)

 -> it's happenning at the runtime and not during the compilation; programm may compile but dynamic cast may fail at runtime

 -> it only works with polymorphic instances (at least one of the function in your class has to be virtual)

 -> it's useful when you don't know the actual type of your object/value

+-> it the conversion is not possible : returns NULL/bad_cast exception

 class Parent {public : virtual ~Parent(void){}};